 For example; Belle's Theme ("The Coventry Carol") is played by a music box--a gift from Scrooge--that winds down as their dialogue details the crumbling relationship.

 The instrumentation is strictly Victorian: brass choir, pipe and reed organs, hand bells, church bells, chimes, cymbals, timpani, fiddle, concertina, music-box, “glass harmonica,” choirs and strings.
 This authentic musical underscoring adds greatly to the production.

-The 20+ minutes of music tracks are available on CD or as downloadable MP3 files.
+The 20+ minutes of music tracks are available as downloadable MP3 files.

 NOTE: 'Christmas Carol' music tracks are for sale to troupes who are NOT using my script.